SFMiner/Grimoire/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+GPLv3 License - see LICENSE file for details.

 ## 🌟 Credits